 To start, you can conduct either a quantitative or qualitative risk assessment.
 However, it is most effective if you use both to achieve the best results.

-1. Identify and prioritise assets
+1. Identify and prioritize assets

 First, create a comprehensive list of all the company's information assets.
 This includes servers, customer data, sensitive documents, trade secrets, etc. As a technician, you must communicate effectively with upper management to determine which assets are important and which are not.
-After creating a list, gather all the necessary information about software, hardware, data and other relevant information for each asset.
+After creating a list, gather all the necessary information about software, hardware, data, and other relevant information for each asset.
 This will create a detailed list of all the items to focus on.

 2. Identify threats and vulnerabilities

 A threat is something that can cause harm to your organization.
 There are 3 types of threats:

 Some natural disasters can destroy data, servers, and devices.
 Pay attention to whether any of these risks apply to your assets and whether they need to be changed to ensure security.

 No matter how large or small your business is, hardware failure should be considered.
 Make sure all assets are up to date and not at risk of crashing.

 Disruption, interception, and impersonation can target your data and servers.
 Determine which areas are most at risk from outside malicious behavior.